upstate-babino-lab/eye-stims/README.md

 ### Stims

-Finer control of detailed stimuli and their parameters can be achieved with EyeStims by loading a sequence of stimuli from a `.stims.json` file created by hand or from a program.
+Finer control of detailed stimuli and their parameters can be achieved by loading a sequence of stimuli from a `.stims.json` file using any of the following:

-Parameterized Stims currently available are listed below.

 - Solid
 - Bar